State of knowledge

 ECSTA

-The configuration of an estos ECSTA is completely in the registry.
+The configuration of an estos ECSTA is stored completely in the registry.

 Registry